MolSSI/QCFractal/docs/source/user_guide/datasets/creating.rst

       27

-The :meth:`~qcportal.client.PortalClient.add_dataset` takes several optional arguments, including some for descriptions of the dataset as well as default priority and :ref:`tags <routing_tags>`.
+The :meth:`~qcportal.client.PortalClient.add_dataset` takes several optional arguments, including some for descriptions of the dataset as well as default compute priority and :ref:`tags <compute_tags>`.

 .. tab-set::